 By: Ray T. Bohacz:

 As racers and enthusiasts, it is hard to not fall in love with a 900 lb-ft diesel pick-up truck; one that flattens the hills with the goose-neck trailer hitched on the back.
-But if you are contemplating the purchase of a new tow vehicle for your toys, it may be wise to take a look at today’s gasoline engines.
+But if you are contemplating the purchase of a new tow vehicle for your toys, you can start with car financing Ontario and also it may be wise to take a look at today’s gasoline engines.
 I think their performance will surprise you.

 The two major obstacles are the upfront cost and the complexity of the emission control systems.
 Order a diesel in a pick-up truck and you just added around $8,600.00 to the price over its gasoline counterpart.
 Would that money be spent better elsewhere?
 In most instances I believe so.